MaxGrtz/ann_w_tf/README.md

 We categorized all data in this context into 4 different types:

-1. economic data: information about the economic situation of the country the company has its legal seat in (in this case the USA)
+**1. economic data:** information about the economic situation of the country the company has its legal seat in (in this case the USA)

  - we decided on the GDP (gross domestic product) and an unemployment index
  - another good economic indicator is the S&P500 index but since it is traded on exchanges we put this one under the rubric of price data

-2. financial data: information about the financial situation of the company we want to predict the stock price of
+**2. financial data:** information about the financial situation of the company we want to predict the stock price of

  - here we wanted to represent the three basic parts of a companies financial statement: income statement, balance sheet, cashflow statement
  - we decided to represent the financial statement by the EBIT (earnings before interest and taxes)